Giving a Windows XP account administrator rights

 - Click Users and in the right pane you should see all user accounts setup on your computer.

-- Double-click the account you wish to view the rights of.
+- Double-click the account you want to view.

-- Type "administrators" and then the Check Names button.
-If successfully found you should get your computer name followed by \administrators and have it underlined.
+- Type "administrators" and then click the Check Names button.
+If successfully found, you should get your computer name followed by \administrators and have it underlined.
 For example, HOPE\Administrators.